 With over 230 free events from the 11th to 14th September - including open buildings, guided tours and walks, heritage literary events, exhibitions and performances - across Norwich, Thetford, South Norfolk, Broadland, Great Yarmouth, North Norfolk and further afield, there will be plenty to see and do across the long heritage weekend.

 This year sees the 20th anniversary of Heritage Open Days (HODs) in the UK, and 10 years of HEART co-ordinating the events locally.
-We're working with heritage venues to pull together a fantastic anniversary programme of events bursting with new events as well as firm favourites!
+We've worked with heritage venues to pull together a fantastic anniversary programme of events bursting with new events as well as firm favourites!

 • The Guildhall Literary Day – talks on Norwich Murders, the Pettus family, the history of Bracondale, Robert Toppes, Julian of Norwich and more

 • Norfolk in the First World War at Norfolk Record Office

 • Kid's Takeover Day at The Guildhall – the 'Heritage Heroes' will be your guides for the day – discover the fate of William Tuck in a Victorian trial re-enactment and giving you the chance to make your own stained glass window

 • Join the East Anglian Pilgrimage Network on two heritage walks – on the life of St Walstan, and William of Norwich

 • Blitz Street – a life-size street scene transporting the visitor back to the 1940s to experience wartime life

 • RAF Coltishall – a special tour around this 600-acre important WWII and Cold War site.
 All 312 spaces sold out!

 • Explore Barford's history with a WWI weekend where the village pub is transported back to the early war years, and see WWI exhibitions and farm machinery

 • See inside the Grade II listed Cromer Signal Box

 2013 Heritage Open Days has once again proved to be a huge success, attracting hundreds of visitors from near and far to come and discover more about our county's sometimes hidden heritage.